kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/shared-vs-per-sinal-type-collector/README.md

 ## Proposal

-It becomes clear that having an individual collector per signal type has a lot of advantages and gives us flexibility to come up with a good scaling strategy later.
+It becomes clear that having an individual collector per signal type has a lot of advantages and gives us the flexibility to develop a good scaling strategy in the future.